 At Siegfried and Jensen, that is exactly who we are and what we do.
 We have been helping people who suffered injuries in a Utah car crash or other accident since 1990, and our record of success speaks for itself.
 To date, we have recovered more than $1.2 billion for our injured clients.

 We see it as our duty and privilege to relieve you of your financial worries so that you can focus on recovering from your injuries to the greatest extent possible, however long that may take.
 To this end, we handle all of the investigation, phone calls, paperwork, legal work and insurance company negotiations that your case requires.

-You will also find our attorneys and staff to be approachable and empathetic.
+You will also find our car injury attorneys and staff to be approachable and empathetic.
 We will always treat you with the respect and dignity you deserve, answer your questions, advise you of your options going forward, and keep you updated on the progress and status of your case.

 All in all, Siegfried and Jensen is here for you.
 We will guide you through every step of the process from beginning to end.
 We help you understand the complexities inherent in a personal injury lawsuit and act as your relentless and aggressive advocate, whether at the negotiation table or in the courtroom.
 So contact Siegfried and Jensen today and let us help you.
 We give you a free case evaluation, and we never receive compensation unless and until we successfully resolve your case.